johnridesabike/coronate/CONTRIBUTING.md

-This project is build using Node.js and React, so familiarity with those will come in handy.
+This project is built using Node.js and React, so familiarity with those will come in handy.
 If you're interested in helping, here's my general roadmap for the different components:

 ## API